Gradient Norm Regularization Second-Order Algorithms for Solving Nonconvex-Strongly Concave Minimax Problems: A gradient norm regularized trust-region algorithm

-In this section, we propose a gradient norm regularized trust region (GRTR) algorithm for solving \eqref{P}.
-The proposed algorithm is inspired by the universal trust-region (UTR) method \cite{Jiang2023AUT}, which is a trust region variant for solving $\min_{x\in\mathbb{R}^{n}} P(x)$.
+In this section, we propose a gradient norm regularized trust-region (GRTR) algorithm for solving \eqref{P}.
+The proposed algorithm is inspired by the universal trust-region (UTR) method \cite{Jiang2023AUT}, which is a trust-region variant for solving $\min_{x\in\mathbb{R}^{n}} P(x)$.
 In particular, at each iteration, the UTR method solves the following gradient-regularization trust-region subproblem:

-where $\sigma_t$ and $r_t$ are iteration-dependent parameters, the objective function of the trust region subproblem uses a regularized version of the Hessian matrix, and the regularization coefficient and the radius of the ball constraint are proportional to the root mean square of the gradient norm.
-The proposed GRTR algorithm can be regarded as an inexact generalization version of UTR for solving \eqref{P} with $P(x) := \max_{y\in\mathbb{R}^{m}} f(x, y)$, which consists of the following two important algorithmic components at each iteration: \begin{itemize} \item Gradient ascent update: for a given $x_t$, run $N_t$ iterations of gradient ascent step to obtain an approximated maximizer
+where $\sigma_t$ and $r_t$ are iteration-dependent parameters, the objective function of the trust-region subproblem uses a regularized version of the Hessian matrix, and the regularization coefficient and the radius of the ball constraint are proportional to the root mean square of the gradient norm.
+The proposed GRTR algorithm can be regarded as an inexact generalization version of UTR for solving \eqref{P} with $P(x) := \max_{y\in\mathbb{R}^{m}} f(x, y)$, which consists of the following two important algorithmic components at each iteration: \begin{itemize} \item Gradient ascent update: for a given $x_t$, run $N_t$ iterations of Nesterov's accelerated \cite{Nesterov2018Lectures} gradient ascent step to obtain an approximated maximizer

-\item Trust region update: for given $(x_t,y_t)$, compute a direction $s_t$ such that it is a solution of the following trust-region subproblem:
+\item Trust-region update: for given $(x_t,y_t)$, compute a direction $s_t$ such that it is a solution of the following trust-region subproblem:

 where $g_t=\nabla_x f(x_t,y_t)$ and $H_t=H(x_t,y_t)$ are inexact first-order and second-order information of $P(x)$ at $x_t$, respectively; $\sigma$ and $r$ are constants, which will be specified later. \end{itemize} The detailed algorithm is formally stated in Algorithm \ref{alg:1}.